tweag/python-monorepo-example/2018-04-11-stackage-head-is-live.md

 ## Conclusion

-Only time can tell how useful Stackage HEAD is.
+Only time can tell how useful Stackage HEAD really is.
 But it looks like the experiment is worth it and may allow us to improve QA of GHC development process.